moshekaplan/moshekaplan.github.io/content/posts/2025-03-18 - Implementing Palo Alto Network's Threat Prevention for Enterprise-Level Threat Blocking/index.md

 > - [File Blocking](https://docs.paloaltonetworks.com/content/techdocs/en_US/network-security/security-policy/administration/security-profiles/security-profile-file-blocking.html) profiles monitor and regulate the types of files transferred through the network, helping prevent the dissemination of malicious or unwanted file types.
 By restricting or blocking certain file extensions or content types, you can minimize the risk of malware propagation.
 > - [Data Filtering](https://docs.paloaltonetworks.com/content/techdocs/en_US/network-security/security-policy/administration/security-profiles/security-profile-data-filtering.html) profiles, also known as data loss prevention (DLP) profiles, focus on protecting sensitive data by identifying and controlling its transmission.
 These profiles ensure that confidential information, such as credit card numbers or social security numbers, isn't inadvertently leaked or accessed by unauthorized parties.

 To enable each of these capabilities, you need to create a *Profile* for each capability and then assign it to the relevant firewall rules.
-Attaching the same collection of profiles over and over gets old quick, so the PAN firewall supports creating *[Security Profile Groups](https://docs.paloaltonetworks.com/pan-os/11-2/pan-os-web-interface-help/objects/objects-security-profile-groups)*, which are collections of profiles for each threat prevention capability which can be assigned to a rule as a single unit .
+Attaching the same collection of profiles over and over gets old quick, so the PAN firewall supports creating *[Security Profile Groups](https://docs.paloaltonetworks.com/pan-os/11-2/pan-os-web-interface-help/objects/objects-security-profile-groups)*, which are collections of profiles for each threat prevention capability which can be assigned to a rule as a single unit.

 # Planning Threat Prevention Implementation